Pacific Cultural Lead and Lead Facilitator – Early Years

 Ruta played a vital role in the Pasifika Advisory Group sharing discourse and dialogue which resulted in significant change to Pasifika students' success.

-- Skills in facilitating relationships, discussion and professional learning for governance and management groups and curriculum implementation for teachers from diverse early childhood services.
+- Facilitating relationships, discussion and professional learning for governance and management groups and curriculum implementation for teachers from diverse early childhood services.

 - Mentoring Curriculum Champions working with pedagogical leaders in the updated Te Whāriki 2017 and currently mentoring leaders who are working with Pacific learners across the country.

-- Knowledge and understanding in facilitating of curriculum connectedness between Te Whāriki and the NZC.
+- Knowledge and understanding in facilitating local curriculum connectedness between Te Whāriki and the NZC.

 - Understanding key documents to raise Pasifika and Māori successes in Early Childhood Education; Ka Hikitia, Pasifika Education Plan, Te Whāriki 2017, Tātaiako and Tapasā.

-- Skills in facilitating the Implementation of Tapasā from early childhood to schools.
+- Facilitating the Implementation of Tapasā from early childhood to schools.

 - Designing and facilitating professional development around culturally responsive teaching practices.